 - Photographs of the scene (including the license plate of the other driver) and the site of the damage

 - Security camera footage from nearby stores/buildings and ask them to provide you a copy or retain the footage.

 Consider Calling the Police

 Even if it's unclear whether you may have contributed to the accident, collecting the above information may help you make your case.
-If there are physical injuries (either to yourself, the other driver, or passengers) or significant damage, you may want to call the police.
+If there are physical injuries (either to yourself, the other driver, or passengers) or significant property/vehicle damage, you may want to call the police.
 Although a police report may not be admissible in civil court, it will give you leverage when giving your version of events or reaching a settlement.

 After a Car Accident: What to Do When You Get Home

 Assuming you haven't sustained serious injuries, you'll want to take care of some additional steps after you get home (or the next morning, but as soon as possible).
 If you have injuries from the accident, be sure to keep detailed (and ongoing) notes.
 In a best-case scenario, the other driver will report the accident to his or her insurer and the insurance company will write you a check for your automobile damage and any medical expenses incurred.